QG3 File Management with Google Docs

 example: When a Google document you are working on is saved, it is stored (uploaded) to a Google Drive Computer Server and sometimes on your own computer (this the opposite of download).
 When you attach a file to an email or message you are sending to someone else, that is uploading it to the email server (or SMS) to send to them where they can download it to their own computing device.

-Begin with Part One by clicking on the + to expand the content block.
+After completing the vocabulary Game, begin with Part One by clicking on the + to expand the content block.

 Part 1: Download and upload a file and Cite your source

 Watch the video below to download a .doc document:

 1. Download this 4.
 Robert Frost bio and then save it to your desktop or filespace with a name such as: 4.Q3RFbioXX.doc, and replace the XX with your name or initials.